CRA Staff

 Brian Mosley

-Brian is the Policy Analyst for CRA, representing the Association before Congress, Executive Branch agencies, and the computing & scientific community in Washington.
+Brian is the Associate Director, Government Affairs for CRA, representing the Association before Congress, Executive Branch agencies, and the computing & scientific community in Washington.
 He is enthusiastic about the governmental process and wants to help both researchers and elected representatives get the most out of their democracy.
 Brian has over seven years experience in government affairs and has worked in the fields of technology & innovation policy, science and energy research, and STEM education.
 Prior to arriving at CRA, he worked in the Washington Office of the American Physical Society and interned for Congressman Steny Hoyer of Maryland while in college.
 In his spare time, Brian is an accomplished amateur photographer, with multiple photographs having been displayed in juried art shows.
 Brian is a graduate of St. Mary’s College of Maryland with a B.A. in History and Political Science.

 ama [at] cra.org